 The hiring managers were asked to assess the candidates’ professional qualities, starting salary, signing bonus, and perceived social class based solely on the brief pre-interview discussion without reviewing the applicants’ job interview responses or resumes.

 The hiring managers who listened to the audio recordings were more likely to accurately assess socioeconomic status than those who read transcripts, according to the study.
 Devoid of any information about the candidates’ actual qualifications, the hiring managers judged the candidates from higher social classes as more likely to be competent for the job, and a better fit for it than the applicants from lower social classes.

-Moreover, they assigned the applicants from higher social classes more lucrative salaries and signing bonuses than the candidates with lower social status.
+Moreover, they assigned the applicants from higher social classes more lucrative salaries and signing bonuses than the candidates with lower social status, showing clear bias in hiring.
 Kraus said:

 “We rarely talk explicitly about social class, and yet, people with hiring experience infer competence and fitness based on socioeconomic position estimated from a few second of an applicant’s speech.

 “If we want to move to a more equitable society, then we must contend with these ingrained psychological processes that drive our early impressions of others.
 Despite what these hiring tendencies may suggest, talent is not found solely among those born to rich or well-educated families.

 “Policies that actively recruit candidates from all levels of status in society are best positioned to match opportunities to the people best suited for them.”

 Provided by: Yale University [Note: Materials may be edited for content and length.]